The64thGamer/cheeseepedia/old/locations_archive/Location Pages M-Z/paramus-nj-221-south-dr.md

 ### CEC (October 1993-November 2010)

 Paramus opened on October 18, 1993, in a plaza across the street from the Bergen Town Center with a 1-Stage and the 1993 version of the 1994 SPT Repositioning / Remodel Program.
-They remodeled to {{< wiki-link "Phase 2 (1997)" >}} in 1997 which involved replacing Exterior Signage (Changing it from 'Chuck E. Cheese's Pizza' to 'Chuck E. Cheese's'), replacing the awnings, repainting the building, and possibly a minor interior remodel.
+They remodeled to [Phase 2 (1997)] in 1997 which involved replacing Exterior Signage (Changing it from 'Chuck E. Cheese's Pizza' to 'Chuck E. Cheese's'), replacing the awnings, repainting the building, and possibly a minor interior remodel.
 The store received minor renovations over the years like the green overhead kid check light, new hats and cosmetic changes for Chuck E. and Munch.
 In the mid-late 2000's, following the closure of the stores surrounding the CEC like Shop Rite and Health Spa 2, the CEC was the only store left in the area.
-Similar to the {{< wiki-link "Union, NJ (1660 US-22)" >}}, plans started to emerge of redevelopment of the area where the two abandoned stores were and the Paramus location.
+Similar to the [Union, NJ (1660 US-22)], plans started to emerge of redevelopment of the area where the two abandoned stores were and the Paramus location.
 Paramus (also similar to Union) planned to close this location and relocate to another space nearby.
 The original Paramus location closed at the end of November 2010.

 ### Post CEC (2010-Present)

 After the store's closure, the building that occupied the Paramus store was demolished shortly after.
 By 2012, A building housing REI, Red Robin (which was formerly another restaurant) (Now Closed) &amp; Kirkland's (Now Closed).
-The CEC relocated to {{< wiki-link "Paramus, NJ (275 Route 4 West)" >}} in December 2011 and held its grand opening on January 2, 2012.
+The CEC relocated to [Paramus, NJ (275 Route 4 West)] in December 2011 and held its grand opening on January 2, 2012.

 ## Stages